-DFMA (Design for Manufacture and Assembly) is an important consideration to optimise and maximise the use of panelised MMC systems.
-DFMA is an industrialised approach common in many manufacturing environments
+DFMA (Design for Manufacture and Assembly) is an important consideration for optimising and maximising the use of panelised MMC systems.
+DFMA is an industrialised approach common in many manufacturing environments.

-Early in the design life cycle, housing designs can be optimised to make best use of panelised MMC, leading to lower costs and improved quality, whilst increasing surety of construction execution.
+Early in the design life cycle, housing designs can be optimised to make best use of panelised MMC, leading to lower costs and improved quality while increasing surety of construction execution.

-This guide provides information and knowledge on critical areas of design, such that manufacturing and construction of timber panelised MMC systems, can be maximised and complexities removed.
+This guide provides information and knowledge on critical areas of design, that maximise manufacturing and construction of timber panelised MMC systems and remove complexities.

-This work package was delivered by the AIMCH MMC manufacturing partner Stewart Milne Timber Systems.
+This work package was delivered by the AIMCH MMC manufacturing partner Stewart Milne Group.
 The DFMA guide is targeted at designers and specifiers of homes.

 The DFMA Guide acts as a useful prompt to design out or recognise where design decisions will impact construction.

-DFMA in conjunction with Design standardisation and 3D BIM modelling (Building Information Modelling) can be very powerful tools, that can transform housing design and delivery, fuelling more homes, at lower cost.
+DFMA in conjunction with design standardisation and 3D building information modelling can be very powerful tools.
+They have the potential to transform housing design and delivery, fuelling the creation of more homes at lower cost.

-AIMCH has delivered a subject often discussed but difficult to tangibly realise.
-The DFMA Guide for offsite panelised timber MMC systems, provides a model example to support a step change in attitude, towards industrialised thinking and housing design practises.
+AIMCH has delivered a result that is often discussed but difficult to tangibly realise.
+The DFMA Guide for offsite panelised timber MMC systems provides a model example and supports a step change in attitude towards industrialised thinking and housing design practices.